 Tour Conditions & Terms

-LUGGAGE – Allowed free of charge to your first overseas destination and from most points of return to the U.S.A.; a maximum of 1 checked bag per person of 50 pounds each depending on the group size.
-Beyond the first overseas stopover point, as well as from some points of return to the U.S.A., a free weight allowance of 44 lbs applies.
+LUGGAGE – Allowed free of charge to your first overseas destination and from most points of return to the U.S.A.; a maximum of 1 checked bag per person of 44 pounds each, depending on the group size.
 Excess baggage will be charged at established rates by the air carrier.
+El Al charges $90 per additional 44 lb checked bag.
+1 carry-on and 1 personal item is included.
+The carry-on cannot exceed standard size and 17 lbs.
+The personal item can be a purse, backpack or laptop bag.

 HOTEL ACCOMMODATIONS – Hotels featured in this tour are first class and kibbutz.
-All rooms are double bedded with private bath.
-The tour price is based on two people sharing one room. ***Anyone occupying a room as a single will be charged a single supplement of at least $995.
-The judgment pertaining to the classification of hotels reflects only the opinion of the tour operator as to comparative desirability.
+All rooms are double-bedded with private baths.
+The tour price is based on two people sharing one room. ***Anyone occupying a room as a single will be charged a single supplement of at least $1,200.
+The judgment about the hotel classification reflects the tour operator’s opinion on comparative desirability.

-TRANSFERS – Transportation of passengers and luggage will require an initial taxi transfer from the airport to the hotel separate from the tour package.
-The return trip to the airport on the final day of the tour will be scheduled to accommodate as many travelers as possible.
-If you do not wish to return to the airport with the group or your flight is different then the majority of the returning party, a taxi will be needed separately.
+TRANSFERS – Transportation of passengers and luggage are included unless arriving or departing separately from the group.
+If arriving separately, plan to pay for your taxi transfer from the airport to the hotel, separate from the tour package.
+The return trip to the airport on the final day of the tour will be scheduled for the group.
+If you do not wish to return to the airport with the group or your flight differs from most returning parties, a taxi will be needed separately.

-SIGHTSEEING – Will be conducted via an air-conditioned motor coach.
+SIGHTSEEING – This will be conducted via an air-conditioned motor coach.
 Entrance fees per the itinerary are included.
+Plan for a LOT of walking each day.
+If health issues arise, you may stay at the hotel to relax and recuperate as an alternative.

-DOCUMENTS – Each passenger must possess a valid passport.
-Non USA citizens may require a visa.
+DOCUMENTS – Each passenger must possess a valid, current passport.
+Non-USA citizens may require a visa.

 INCLUDED – Hotel service charges and taxes levied by hotels and governments, tips for baggage porters at hotels and airports for the group as a whole.

-NOT INCLUDED – taxi transfers, lunches, visas, passport fees, travel insurance and items of a personal nature, such as laundry, mineral water, beverages, snack food, and gift purchases.
+NOT INCLUDED – taxi transfers, lunches, visas, passport fees, travel insurance, and items of a personal nature, such as laundry, beverages, snack food, and gift purchases.

 FULL PAYMENT: Due 100 days before departure.

 CREDIT CARDS: The tour price reflects a 4% discount for purchases made by checks or cash.
-We will charge 4% additional for trip cost paid by credit card.
+We will charge 4% additional for trip costs paid by credit card.

 TRAVEL INSURANCE: Travel insurance is not included in the tour price.
-It is the passenger’s responsibility to verify whether his/her local health insurance covers you out of the USA.
+The passenger is responsible for verifying whether his/her local health insurance covers you out of the USA.
 Please contact your insurance carrier for details.
-We strongly recommend the purchase of Comprehensive travel insurance, which covers health, luggage and trip cancellation.
-Please note that we cannot accept responsibility for any losses or expenses, which you or any member of your party may incur as a result of failing to secure adequate coverage.
-You can choose any travel insurance company but we recommend Allianz for their coverage and price:
+We strongly recommend the purchase of Comprehensive travel insurance, which covers health, luggage, and trip cancellation.
+Please note that we cannot accept responsibility for any losses or expenses you or any member of your party may incur due to failing to secure adequate coverage.
+You can choose any travel insurance company, but we recommend Allianz for their coverage and price:

 Code of Conduct